Research primarily concentrated in three Natura 2000 areas

-IDP study areas are remarkably diverse in terms of environmental features and threats posed by human activities, therefore offering opportunities for understanding the links between dolphin status and habitat quality in different situations.
+These three study areas provide key habitat for different marine mammals and are remarkably diverse in terms of environmental features and threats posed by human activities.

 Bottlenose dolphins are found in relatively small numbers, but they seem to have stable trends.
-Of about 120 individuals photo-identified in this area, about one quarter have shown high levels of site fidelity, while the others are transients.
-However, even individuals with high levels of ‘residency’ were found to make long-distance movements.
+Of about 120 individuals that we have photoidentified in this area, about one quarter have shown high levels of site fidelity, while the others are transients.
+Groups of striped dolphins occasionally enter these waters.

 The Inner Ionian Sea Archipelago is one of the few Mediterranean areas where monk seals can still be predictably encountered, and it is clearly part of the species’ core habitat.
 We have gathered strong evidence that some distinctive areas provide key monk seal breeding habitat, having Mediterranean importance.
 Action to maintain and secure monk seal presence in important monk seal locations such as the Ionian Islands, surrounding islets and seas is urgent.